Pixocoin/Litesight-api/README.md

   Check util/sync.js --help for options, particulary -D to erase the current DB.

   *NOTE*: there is no need to run this manually since the historic synchronization is built in into the web application.
-Running *Litesight-api* normally will trigger the historic sync automatically.
+Running *Pixo™Sight-api* normally will trigger the historic sync automatically.